PR-CYBR/vTOC/docs/QUICKSTART.md

 - Git
 - `pnpm` (8+) for frontend development
 - Access to ChatKit and AgentKit credentials with sandbox permissions
+- A Supabase project (or operator-supplied credentials) for managed Postgres and authentication

 The setup commands automatically verify these tools (and Python 3.9+) before running; missing dependencies trigger actionable messages with installation links.
 On Windows, enable Corepack to install `pnpm` globally before invoking the setup scripts: